 - Loss of sensation around the nipples

-- One breast that is larger than the other (asymmetry of the breasts)
+- One breast that is larger or shaped slightly differently than the other (asymmetry of the breasts)

 - Uneven position of the nipples